Yallourn North - Glengarry

 Yallourn North - Glengarry has a typical household mix, with a higher-than-average median household size

-Family households constitute 75.5% of all households, including 33.2% couples with children, 32.8% couples without children, and 9.2% single parent families.
-Non-family households account for 24.5%, with lone person households at 22.4% and group households comprising 1.7%.
-The median household size is 2.6 people, larger than the Rest of Vic. average of 2.3.
+Family households account for 75.5% of all households, including 33.2% couples with children, 32.8% couples without children, and 9.2% single parent families.
+Non-family households make up the remaining 24.5%, with lone person households at 22.4% and group households comprising 1.7%.
+The median household size is 2.6 people, which is larger than the Rest of Vic. average of 2.3.

 Frequently Asked Questions - Households